nathantsai1/myWeather/README.md

 3. take the 5 day forecast from openweathermap, to edit and send back to the hdmi templates

 ## how to use
-1. You do need a api_key from openweathermap, and paste that with the three todos.
+1. You do need a api_key from (openweathermap)[https://openweathermap.org/home/sign_up], and the api key will be in your email.
 According to the articles on this that I read, it does take a few hours to make one, but I was able to make this immediately
-2. If you are not using replit, you do need to download the contents of 'requirements.txt', and python/css/js/html extension if you do not already.
+2. If you are not using replit, you do need to download the contents of 'requirements.txt', and python/css/js/html extensions if you do not have it already.
+Use openweathermap's api key and paste it into the function "api_keyed" in api.py(in the 'api_key_goes_here' place).
 I used a venv, to keep these downloads in my folder, but I believe that may not be neccessary.
 3. If this is in VScode, use flask run, and click the link under the red text.
-If you are in Replit, click the run button, and go the networking tab, next to the console(usually on the right tab) and click the Dev URL.
+If you are in Replit, Fork the project, click the run button, and go the networking tab, next to the console(usually on the right tab) and click the Dev URL.
 I hope you enjoy this website!

 ## please